 - The person doesn’t even remember the person

 The importance of a solid personal and job reference is the cornerstone of any job application, however, what is now supplanting the reference as the major impediment for folks who are qualified getting hired, is your Social Network Page(s).

-If you enjoy Social Network sites like Facebook, Pinterest, Twitter, MySpace or whatever, remember that whatever you put there, future employers are going to see it as well.
+If you enjoy Social Networking sites like Facebook, Pinterest, Twitter, Instagram or whatever, remember that whatever you put there, future employers are going to see it as well.
 Many folks think that if you set the privacy capabilities of these sites to a strong setting, outside folks are not going to see it, but I can assure you that anything you put on a Social Media site will be visible to folks who want to see it.
 I’ll say it again, Facebook Page is Your New Reference !

 What kind of silliness have I heard of causing folks to not get a job?